jfq3/RDPTools-Docker/installing-rdptools/creating-the-container.md

 When you create a container from the Docker image, you need to map it to a directory on your computer, *i.e.* outside of the container.
 This makes the results accessable to other programs.
 Also, in the event you update RDPTools, any previous results will not be lost.

 Begin by creating or choosing a local directory.
 In the example command below, this is D:/RDPtools_data.
-Then enter the following command in the terminal, changing the name of the local directory as necessary:
+Then enter the following command in the terminal, changing the name of the local directory and its path as necessary:

 ```
 docker run --name rdp_tools -it -v D:/RDPTools_data:/home/RDPuser rdpstaff/rdp_tools